blabla1337/skf-flask/skf/markdown/knowledge_base/151-knowledge_base--Enforce_policys_for_sensitive_data_processing--.md

 **Description:**

-When you proces data you should always enforce policys for the transfer of sensitive data in order to enforce higher level of security imposing structured thresholds to fend of attackers.
+When you proces data you should always enforce policies for the transfer of sensitive data in order to enforce higher level of security imposing structured thresholds to fend of attackers.